 Take the time to browse around to get ideas or prices for any items you may be shopping for in the future.
 Just be sure you have the willpower not to aimlessly buy if you see things that catch your eye (because I definitely don’t) !😂

 Give yourself a mini spa day with a variety of DIY beauty treatments.
 Whether it’s a nice manicure/pedicure, a relaxing scrub, or an avocado mask, it’s a good day to beautify and relax. http://www.wisebread.com/10-spa-treatments-you-can-do-at-ho…

 Staying in can give you the opportunity to try that home improvement project you have been wanting to do, but could never find the time to get done.
 Just be sure you have all your materials and can safely do the task.
 (See also:

-(If like me your lucky enough to have a bath in your studio, get your bubble bath going and make it extra luxurious with nice music, and perhaps a nice book or beverage.
+(If like me you are lucky enough to have a bath in your studio, get your bubble bath going and make it extra luxurious with nice music, and perhaps a nice book or beverage.
 You deserve it after such a long term!
-Alternatively a steamy shower and a face mask will do the trick!
+Alternatively, a steamy shower and a face mask will do the trick!

 I hope this helps!